ibm-cloud-docs/vpc/block_storage_is_faq.md

 {: faq}
 {: #faq-block-storge-rbv}

 Boot volume capacity can be increased during instance provisioning or later, by directly modifying the boot volume.
 This feature applies to instances that are created from stock or custom images.
 You can also specify a larger boot volume capacity when you create an instance template.
 The boot volume can't be unattached from an instance (that is, stored as stand-alone data volume).
-For more information, see [Increasing boot volume volume capacity](/docs/vpc?topic=vpc-resize-boot-volumes).
+For more information, see [Increasing boot volume capacity](/docs/vpc?topic=vpc-resize-boot-volumes).

 ### Can I change boot volume capacity for an existing instance?
 {: faq}